MLeidel/CodeScriber/CSdoc.md

 ## Spell Check

 To spell check some text first select the text.
-Then hit Ctrl-Alt-S. You will get a list of miss-spelled words and possible corrections.
+Then hit Ctrl-Alt-C. You will get a list of miss-spelled words and possible corrections.

 ---